elonen/clapshot/deploy/compose/README.md

 ## Pick a recipe (= your auth choice)

-The quick start used **htwicket**.
+The quick start used **HTWicket**.
 There are three recipes, differing only in how users
 authenticate:

 | Recipe | Auth | Use for |